Sitecore-Community/Sitecore.Speak.Guidance/readme.md

 **SPEAK application**

-Please follow, the [Sitecore guideline](speak.md) to structure your SPEAK application and name your layout, items correctly.
+Please follow, the [Sitecore Business Application guideline](speak.md) to structure your SPEAK application and name your layout, items correctly.

 ##Contributing